 - Class E Hard Hats.
 These electrical hard hats are designed for use in high voltage situations (up to 20,000 volts) and offer protection against electrical currents.

 - Class G Hard Hats.
-These are general hard hats that can be used in a variety of low-voltage scenarios.
+These are general hard hats that can be used in a variety of low-voltage scenarios, up to 2200 volts.

 - Class C Hard Hats.
 These are conductive hard hats that do not offer electrical protection.